 "It comes through you, but not from you.
 And though it is with you, it belongs not to you" ― Khalil Gibran

-Two and a half years ago, I went through what turned out to be the most significant transition of my life.
-All I yearned for during that period (in pain) was to paint.
+In 2013, I went through what turned out to be the most significant transition of my life.
+All I yearned for during that period of darkness in pain was to paint.
 Prior to this, I had painted only once in my life in an art class during college (where I studied Graphic Design).
-So I did it.
+As terrified as I was to risk it all and explore this artist journey, I did it.
 I began painting.
 The key message moulded in one of of my favorite books, “The Alchemist” is when you want something, the universe conspires in helping you achieve it.
-And in that moment, all I could think of was to paint.
-Once I surrendered to this intense pull from within, this fire in my belly urging to paint, paint, paint, it took on a life of its own.
+What you seek is seeking you.
+In that moment, all I could think of was to paint.
+And I strictly focused on that with an audience of one: myself.
+I wanted to heal through my art.
+Once I surrendered to this intense pull from within, this fire in my belly urging to paint, paint, and paint- it took on a life of its own.
 What emerged felt like something I couldn't control.
 It was a surreal and explosive experience.
 I became a conduit for something larger than "me."
-And what you see here is what emerged.
+And what you see in my art these days is what emerged.
 I finally understood what poets talk about, what artists paint about, what dancers dance about, what Shakespeare wrote about.
 That cognitive ecstasy.

-Right now, I’m in that liminal space where I’m leaving behind everything that I have known about myself professionally and have no idea where I’m heading as an artist.
+Right now, I’m in that liminal space where I’m leaving behind everything that I have known about myself professionally and don't have a clear idea of where I’m heading as an artist.
 It is terrifying and unnerving.
-But if there is one thing that I have learned about myself in these past two years, it is to stay in this uncomfortable space until the noise in my head quiets down and I find clarity as clear as day when I surface from the waves of fear, ambiguity and discomfort.
+But if there is one thing that I have learned about myself in these past few years, it is to stay in this uncomfortable space until the noise in my head quiets down and I find clarity as clear as day when I surface from the waves of fear, ambiguity and discomfort.
 Today, I understand that everything that has happened in my life has been preparing me for this moment: To become an artist.

 Welcome to my life; the canvas for my art.